artefactual-sdps/enduro/docs/user-manual.md

 bags](https://www.archivematica.org/docs/latest/user-manual/transfer/bags/#bags)
 in the Archivematica documentation.

-### Upload to Minio
+### Upload to MinIO

-1. In Minio, navigate to the Object Browser and select your upload bucket.
+1. In MinIO, navigate to the Object Browser and select your upload bucket.
 In this example, the upload bucket is called `sips`.

-   ![The Object Browser page in Minio.
+   ![The Object Browser page in MinIO.
 The body of the page shows four buckets: aips, perma-aips1, perma-aips2, and sips.](screenshots/minio-buckets.jpeg)

 2. Click on **Upload** and then select **Upload file**.
 This will open a file browser.

-   ![The sips bucket page in Minio, with the Upload button circled in red.
+   ![The sips bucket page in MinIO, with the Upload button circled in red.
 The bucket contains two transfers already.](screenshots/minio-upload.jpeg)

-3. In the file browser, locate your transfer package and upload it to Minio.
+3. In the file browser, locate your transfer package and upload it to MinIO.
    Once the progress bar has completed, Enduro will begin processing the transfer.